 Okay, have you done the math yet?
 The Starbucks version has 430 calories for the grande size with 2% milk.
 My concoction comes in at about 55 calories total, without adding the chocolate chips.
 Even if you do add a tablespoon of mini chips, you’re still only around 125 calories, which is significantly less than the Starbucks version.
 That’s a win in my book.
 AND, I don’t have to wait until February to enjoy it. 🙂

-Copycat Starbucks Cherry Mocha
+Starbucks Copycat Cherry Mocha (original version)

 - 1 k cup dark roast coffee

 - 1 tbsp Kodiak Cakes berry syrup